SamTseng/CCR_Cluster/README.md

 This is the module used in https://ccr.tw/.

+You may run this module in Linux (Section 2) or in Windows (Section 3).

 This version of CCR clustering code is far faster than the old one (not public).

-## Preparation:
+## 1. Preparation:
-1. Get this repository to a local folder by 'git clone' or by download.
+1. Get this repository to a local folder by 'git clone' or by 'download'.
 2. This module contains the following files:
 ```
-    ccr_cluster_1.1.py : the clustering algorithm based on LSI from
+    ccr_cluster_1.2.py : the clustering algorithm based on LSI from
                     https://radimrehurek.com/gensim/tutorial.html.
     Next_CCR.py : to read next line from the input file.
     Stopwords.py : to remove stopwords in the responses (language dependent).